-Ohio’s oldest death-row inmate likely died from Coronavirus
+Ohio’s oldest death-row inmate likely died from coronavirus

-COLUMBUS, Ohio (AP) - The oldest inmate on Ohio’s death row has died, and a prison spokeswoman said it was likely due to the coronavirus.
+COLUMBUS, Ohio (AP) — The oldest inmate on Ohio’s death row has died, and a prison spokesperson said it was likely due to the coronavirus.

 James Frazier, 79, died Nov.
 19 at the prison system’s Franklin Medical Center in Columbus, according to Cleveland.com.
 In recent months, his attorneys had sought to block execution, saying he suffered from dementia and had little idea where he was.